QasimQureshi/QasimQureshi/README.md

 ### Hi there 👋

 Thanks for stopping by!
-Would you like to get to know more about me?

-I'm skilled in Rails + Node stacks.
-Performant web applications, frontend and backend development, RESTful microservices, and cross-platform mobile apps.
+I work with Rails + Node stacks.
+Interested in performant web applications, frontend and backend development, RESTful microservices, and cross-platform mobile apps.

 With experience working on teams from across the globe, I aspire to be a self-learner, helper, do-gooder, and to always up for a good challenge.